 When you choose to work for the NHS, you’re part of something big.
-Part of Britain’s largest single employer in fact!
+Part of Europe’s largest employer in fact!

 Whether you work in a large teaching trust, the ambulance service or one of the national bodies, the NHS is a great employer.
 There’s a fair and transparent pay structure and one of the most generous pension schemes on offer.

 Work for us and you’ll be delivering something very special!

 Knowing that I am making a difference to people’s lives is rewarding and inspiring.

 NHS England provides national leadership for the NHS.
 It promotes high quality health and care for all, and supports NHS organisations to work in partnership to deliver better outcomes for our patients and communities.